Explore the benefits of kindness this week with contributor Krista Palo from Evolve!

-The most amazing people in my life are those who chose kindness.
+The most amazing people in my life are those who choose kindness.

-What I love about being kind, is that it is one of the few things that is truly mutually beneficial.
+I love how being kind is that it is one of the few things that is truly mutually beneficial.
 When I do something kind, I feel good, and my actions helped another to feel good.
 Whether it is for friends, strangers, or for those in our homes, I challenge you to make an extra effort to act in kindness.
 Sometimes this requires a deep breath and placing the needs of someone else over your own, but it’s worth it.